yohansaJ/YohansaJ/README.md

 </p>

 ## 🤝 Let's Collaborate
-Whether you're passionate about technology, a fellow game development enthusiast, or simply interested in learning more about my journey, I'm eager to connect and collaborate.
+Whether you're passionate about technology or simply interested in learning more about my journey, I'm eager to connect and collaborate.
 Let's create something amazing together!

 </div>